oktavilla/hopp-docs/docs/data-models/brand.md

 # Brand

 A brand is a type of meta content that can be used to structure branded content.
 A brand has a name, a logo and a description.
-You will be able to relate content items, tags and categories to a brand and a brand will have its own page listing all related content.
+You will be able to relate [content items](content-item.md), [tags](tag.md) and [categories](category.md) to a brand and a brand will have [its own page](../information-design-templates/brand.md) listing all related content.

-As content item may be explicitly related to a brand and it may inherit brand information from its category or tags.
-If that means an article ends up with several sponsors they will all be shown.
+## Fields

+{% include fields-table.md definition="brand-fields" %}